2025 Solar Incentives Guide for El Reno, OK - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have some familiarity with.
 The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

 The ITC is applied to the total cost of solar system installation, including the panels themselves as well as accessories, labor and equipment.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit might apply to you is to reach out to your local El Reno solar panel installers with your questions.
+To fully understand how the new Clean Energy Credit applies to you, reach out to your local El Reno solar installers.

 State & Local Solar Incentives